M10 Workforce Development

 Kasia Konieczkowski, Creative Director & Dan Taylor, Senior Data Analyst, Rhyme Digital.

-This session will explore effective strategies for leveraging websites to drive museum engagement and boost regional tourism.
-We’ll discuss best practices for optimizing online presence, digital marketing best practices, and integrating digital tools to attract visitors.
-Additionally, we’ll touch on how the evolving meta-algorithm impacts visibility and explore methods for connecting analytics from multiple platforms into a unified reporting system.
-This session will provide actionable insights for museum professionals looking to maximize their digital reach and impact.
+This session explored effective strategies for leveraging websites to drive museum engagement and boost regional tourism.
+We discussed best practices for optimizing online presence, digital marketing best practices, and integrating digital tools to attract visitors.
+We touched on how the evolving meta-algorithm impacts visibility and explore methods for connecting analytics from multiple platforms into a unified reporting system.
+This session provided actionable insights for museum professionals looking to maximize their digital reach and impact.
 Hosted by Five Colleges.
+Open to M10 staff and museum-affiliated students.

 Wednesday, July 16, 2025 9:00 - 4:30 pm.
 In person, Ford Hall Event Space, Amherst College

 Open to one representative from each museum with five additional spaces for museums with paper-centric collections.
 Attendees will share what they learned with M10 colleagues in a professional development session to be scheduled in Fall 2025.
+Full event description and presenters bio.
+This event was made possible in part by the Collegiate Catalyst Fund, LLC; Five College Librarians Council; and Institute of Museum and Library Services.

 Workforce Development Initiative Point People